Dundee v St Mirren - preview, quotes & squad selectors

 Dundee manager Mark McGhee: "[A win] puts us in a position where it is in our own hands.
 We then just have to match St Johnstone's results until the end of the season to be minimum in the play-off.

-"Any better than that would obviously be fantastic but this game is an opportunity the way I see it.
+"Any better than that would obviously be fantastic, but this game is an opportunity the way I see it.
 It is not make-or-break by any means."

 St Mirren manager Stephen Robinson: "We haven't picked up the results in the last week that we wanted to so it becomes a really, really big game for us.